Malcolm S. Carpenter

 Carpenter then returned to his previous job as NASA's Executive Assistant to the Director of the Manned Spaceflight Center.
 He continued to aid in the design of the Apollo Lunar Landing Module and helped with underwater extravehicular activity (EVA) crew training.
 In 1967, he joined the Navy's Deep Submergence Systems Project (DSSP) as Director of Aquanaut Operations during the SEALAB III experiment.
 The DSSP office was responsible for directing the Navy's Saturation Diving Program, which included development of deep-ocean search, rescue, salvage, ocean engineering, and Man-in-the-Sea capabilities.

-Carpenter continues to apply his knowledge of aerospace and ocean engineering as a consultant to industry and the private sector.
-He lectures frequently in the U.S. and abroad on the history and future of ocean and space technology, the impact of scientific and technological advance on human affairs, and man's continuing search for excellence.
+Carpenter applied his knowledge of aerospace and ocean engineering as a consultant to industry and the private sector.
+He lectured frequently in the U.S. and abroad on the history and future of ocean and space technology, the impact of scientific and technological advance on human affairs, and man's continuing search for excellence.

-He has written two novels, The Steel Albatross and a sequel, Deep Flight.
+He wrote two novels, The Steel Albatross and a sequel, Deep Flight.
 His autobiography, For Spacious Skies was co-authored with his daughter, Kristen Stoever, in 2003.
+Malcom ‘Scott’ Carpenter passed away in Denver, Colorado, on Thursday October 10, 2013, following complications from a stroke.

 Scott Carpenter quote: